After completing the technical setup, you’re ready to launch your first campaign. You can choose from 2 main options:

 In the Custom Fields step, you can check if the custom field data is filled out correctly and fix any spelling mistakes you can notice.
 If the ”Empty” column says 0, you can go ahead to the next step.

 The email accounts step allows you to choose an email account from which you’d like to send out the campaign.
 You can also select a date on which the campaign should be started.
 On the timeline, you can see when the messages are scheduled.
-Please bear in mind, that the scheduled messages have to stay under the sending limits (sometimes they share the limits with the other campaigns going out from the same email address) and follow the time criteria selected by creating the sequence.
+Please, bear in mind that the scheduled messages have to stay under the sending limits (sometimes they share the limits with the other campaigns going out from the same email address) and follow the time criteria defined in the sequence.
 If you want to read more about scheduling messages, check this article.

 Preview & schedule